Print

 1

-Preheat the oven on high broil.
-Wash and dry the red bell peppers and rub them with olive oil.
-Broil the peppers for 4 minutes per side, or until charred.
-Transfer the hot peppers to a Ziploc bag, seal the bag, and let them sweat for about 15 minutes.
+Preheat your oven to high broil.
+Wash, dry, and lightly coat the red bell peppers with olive oil.
+Broil for about 4 minutes per side, until charred.
+Transfer the hot peppers to a sealed Ziploc bag and let them steam for 15 minutes to loosen the skins.

 2